cybersoton/ml-ac/README.md

-# ML-AC: Adapting Access Control
+# ML-AC: Adaptive Access Control

 This repository contains the algorithm implementation of the ML-AC system presented in [this paper](https://eprints.soton.ac.uk/421536/).